 Not only would this fight tackle issues of state government versus federal control, but the cannabis industry is also growing; Jeff Sessions would be at odds with powerful interests and many, many Americans who support medical marijuana.
 As we’ve seen in recent years, medical cannabis has blossomed, even appearing in several states (like Florida) who have had turbulent, criminalized histories with marijuana legislation.

-It would appear, with this staggering support from the medicinal community, that marijuana use does not coincide with Jeff Sessions’ claims of danger and violence.
+Many consumers and people in the general public would agree that marijuana use does not line up with Jeff Sessions’ claims of danger and violence.
 Instead, medical marijuana is proving to be instrumental in a quieter war, the legal use and addiction of opioids.
-At the very least, cannabis is paving the way in the medical arena for an alternative, natural approach to healing.
+At the very least, cannabis needs to be able to be researched within the medical community.

 So, what’s the fuss?
 Well, for now, it’s Jeff Sessions’ plea for Congress to take down the medical marijuana industry, obstructing both medical advancement and the check-and-balance system between two governments.
 Until that happens, though, don’t worry.
 Science in on cannabis’ side.